Pravin-Selvaranjan/python_tdd/README.md

 - 3. Refactor the Code: Once the test runs successfully, check for redundancy or any possible code optimizations to enhance overall performance.
 Ensure that refactoring does not affect the external behavior of the program.

+# Benefits
+- Fewer bugs and errors
+- Higher quality code
+- Save costs in the long run